The Voice for the Arts in St. Louis

 The station is led by a volunteer board of directors.
 James L. Nouss, Jr. serves as the board’s president.
-Board members include Thriess Britton; Spencer B. Burke; Carol Commerford; Art Fitzgerald; Mary Forsyth; Charles Gooden; Carolyn Henges; Cary Hobbs; Larry Katzenstein; Kenneth Kranzberg; Deanne Lane; David Mayo; Babette Meiners; Noémi K. Neidorff; Kelly Pollock; Mabel Purkerson, M.D.; John Russell; Michael Scully; Patricia Smith-Thurman; Donald Suggs; and Donna Wilkinson.
+Board members include Thriess Britton; Spencer B. Burke; Crystal Allen Dallas; Art Fitzgerald; Mary Forsyth; Charles Gooden; Carolyn Henges; Cary Hobbs; Larry Katzenstein; Kenneth Kranzberg; Elisabeth Laspe; Ahn Le; David Mayo; Babette Meiners; Noémi K. Neidorff; Mabel Purkerson, M.D.; John Russell; Michael Scully; Patricia Smith Thurman; Donald Suggs; Sherida Tollefsen; and Donna Wilkinson.

 Honorary members include Marie-Hélène Bernard, Andrew Jorgensen, David Robertson, and Leonard Slatkin.

 Classic 107.3 is organized as a 501(c)(3) nonprofit corporation, is not owned by any single individual or corporation and is incorporated for the public benefit.
 The board of Classic 107.3 is responsible for overseeing the management and interests of the station.

 In 2018, Classic 107.3 developed a five-year strategic plan that contemplates a dramatic pivot and internal cultural shift from being not only a top-tier classical music station, but expanding to become a media communications enterprise that actively partners with cultural institutions in St. Louis.
 The radio station’s capabilities and digital assets will serve as a portal for those organizations to build and expand audiences for all involved.

 The strategic plan’s five strategic areas of focus are: